 What is Carotidynia?

-Carotidynia refers to the neurological disorders in the one-sided facial and neck area.
+Carotidynia refers to neurological disorders in the one-sided facial and neck area.
 Its significant feature is pain focused primarily on the left side of the face or neck artery.
 This ailment qualifies as a migraine subtype and drastically spoils normal living conditions.

 The overall pain could be immediate and severe, complicating the patient’s life.
 The disease is rare and requires permanent examination to ensure the diagnosis’s reliability.
 The pain nature defines this disease as an idiopathic syndrome because it could be identified at any time, and the real triggers are still unclear.

 The pain intensity grows gradually; however, its nature becomes pulsive.
 Anyway, such painful perceptions jeopardize the normal functions of the other cells and tissues and affect human behavior.
 Patients who suspect painful neurological abnormalities need to detect core symptoms interrupting their everyday activities and ask for medical aid for a comprehensive examination.

 Carotidynia symptoms are characteristic of typical pain reactions accompanied by carotid artery pathologies.
 They include:

 - Pulse pain periodicity located in the neck zone, especially the left side;

 - Jaw pain;

 - Slightly visible inflation when the carotid artery is deteriorated;

 - Severe migraine, which could provoke the carotidynia syndrome or supplement the painful reactions due to abnormal blood circulation to the central nerve center.